smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

   ```

 Invidual processes/threads processor affinity can be checked on the node where the pod was scheduled with `taskset` command.
-Process started by a container with `Guaranteed` QoS class has set CPU affinity according to the POD definition.
-It runs exclusively on CPUs removed from shared poll.
-Other processes spawned from container starting process or PODs assigned to `BestEffort` and `Bustrable` QoS classed are scheduled to run on shared pool.
+Process started by a container with `Guaranteed` POD QoS class has set CPU affinity according to the POD definition.
+It runs exclusively on CPUs removed from shared pool.
+All processes spawned from POD assigned to `Guaranteed`  QoS class are scheduled to run on the same exclusive CPU.
+Processes from `Burstable` and `BestEffort` QoS classes PODs are scheduled to run on shared pool CPUs.
 This can be examined with example nginx container.

 ```bash
 [root@vm ~]# for p in `top -n 1 -b|grep nginx|gawk '{print $1}'`; do taskset -c -p $p; done